guodap/space-mission-portal/README.md

 - **Vulnerability Scan**: A CI/CD process has been set up with a vulnerability check, running `npm audit` and recording the result.
   - **Future**: Use a more sophisticated tool and create automatic PRs with potential fixes that could be approved.
 Alerts could also be set up.
   - **Note**: A failed pipeline doesn't currently fail PR merges and deployment, which it certainly should.
+Deployment also occurs on e.g. README file changes, which shouldn't be the case
 - **API and User Input Validation and Sanitisation**: JSX has inbuilt sanitisation to prevent Cross Site Scripting (XSS).
 Data validation is performed in the code before performing operations, but it isn't perfect.
   - **To Do**: Double check that API and user input format and type are validated and that there's no security or unhandled error risks.